marcin-filipiak/php_tester/README.md

 /controllers/             # Controllers for actions /models/                  # Data models
 /views/                   # HTML templates
-/includes/                # Helpers, Database class, config /public/                  # Media used in tests /assets/                  # CSS and gfx used by system /config/                  # Config files
+/includes/                # Helpers, Database class /public/                  # Media used in tests /assets/                  # CSS and gfx used by system /config/                  # Config files